JustinUrf/pig-latin/README.md

 #### By Justin lee, Owen Brown

-#### Website takes user input and returns their input where all the vowels are replaced with "-" signs.
+#### Website takes user input and returns their input where it is translated to pig latin

 ## Technologies Used